abhishek-bagepalli/IP_PG_Benchmarking_Informs/README.md

 ## Citation

-If you use this framework, please cite our INFORMS Analytics+ 2025 project or contact the team via Prediction Guard.
+If you use this framework, please cite our INFORMS Analytics+ 2025 project or contact abagepal@purdue.edu

 ## Acknowledgments